cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/search-for-and-delete-messages-in-your-organization.md

 ms.collection: Strat_O365_IP
 search.appverid: MOE150
 ms.assetid: 3526fd06-b45f-445b-aed4-5ebd37b3762a
-description: "Use the "search and purge" feature in the Office 365 Security &amp; Compliance Center to search for and delete an email message from all mailboxes in your organization. "
+description: "Use the search and purge feature in the Office 365 Security &amp; Compliance Center to search for and delete an email message from all mailboxes in your organization."
 ---

 # Search for and delete email messages in your Office 365 organization - Admin Help